Temper

 The diameters of the tempers should match the diameters of the portafilter of your espresso machine.
 Incompatibility of diameters can lead to uneven tempering and deterioration of the taste of espresso.

 Temper material.
-Metal (especially stainless food steel) provide accuracy, they are durable, wooden are aesthetic, plastic are more affordable.
+Metal (especially stainless food-grade steel) provide accuracy, they are durable, wooden are aesthetic, plastic are more affordable.

 It is important to choose the optimal tool in terms of weight.
-A tamper weighing 300-600 g allows you to evenly compact the coffee without excessive effort, while lighter models may be less effective.
+A 300-600g tamper will allow you to evenly compact your coffee without excessive effort, while lighter models may be less effective.

 Ergonomics.
 The handle should be comfortable, with a good grip.
 This allows you to work for a long time without feeling tired.

-Budget models may be satisfactory for home use, but for professionals it is better to invest in premium models that provide greater accuracy and are much easier to use.
+Budget models can be satisfactory for home use, but for professionals it is better to invest in premium models that provide greater precision and are much easier to use.

 Usage technique